 My copy of On the Way Home has a different picture on the cover and is old, battered and well loved.
-It was well read when I first started teaching and is now the perfect story for my daughter who is trying to make sense of real characters versus fantasy characters, we have long conversations about ghosts, giants and dragons!
+It was well read when I first started teaching and it’s now the perfect story for my daughter who is trying to make sense of real characters versus fantasy characters, we have long conversations about the reality of ghosts, giants and dragons!

 The Story: Claire has hurt her knee so she walks home to tell Mum what happened.
 On the way she meets various friends and gives each friend an imaginative explanation as to how she got her injury.
 When Claire gets home she tells Mum the truth (she fell off the swing) before bursting into tears.
 Mum’s solution, a plaster, helps to comfort her.